 - Develop a taste/quality prediction model.
 To this end, innovative measurement methods (including non-destructive methods) will be tested during the storage of diverse batches of fruit under various commercially-relevant storage conditions.

-Emerging and threatening postharvest diseases in pome fruit in the Netherlands
+New and emerging postharvest diseases in pome fruit in the Netherlands